 Special Protection From Service of Process While Deployed

-When a military member is deployed overseas, he or she is entitled to legal protection under the Service Members Civil Relief Act, which protects the military member from service of process of divorce papers, child custody or support papers, alimony papers, and any other legal proceedings while deployed.
-Additionally under the act, if the service member returns from deployment in an active war zone, he or she is protected from service of process for an extra 60 days upon returning to US soil.
-The purposes of these protections is to allow our military service members to focus on their job while they are deployed and also gives the military members an opportunity to be in the country and available to handle their legal affairs.
+When deployed overseas, military members are given legal protection under the Service Members Civil Relief Act.
+This act protects military members from being served the process of divorce papers, child custody or support papers, alimony papers, and any other legal proceedings.
+In addtion, if the service member in question returns from deployment in an active war zone, they are protected from service of process for an extra 60 days when they return to the United States.
+These protections are in place to allow military service members the ability to focus on their job while deployed and to give them adequate time upon returning to get their affairs in order.

 Spousal Support/Child Support